external-mirrors/phoenix/README.md

 ## Differences between the X11 protocol and Phoenix
 ### Core protocol
-Several parts of the X11 protocol (core) are mandatory to be implemented by an X server, such as font related operations.
-However these are not going to be implemented in Phoenix.
+Several parts of the X11 protocol (core) are mandatory to be implemented by an X server, such as many font related operations.\
+However these are not going to be implemented in Phoenix, except for the simple ones that applications actually use (such as font operations used for cursors).\
+This will not affect applications that users actually use, even if they use old gtk2 applications.

 ### Strings
 Strings are in ISO Latin-1 encoding in the X11 protocol unless specified otherwise, however in Phoenix all strings are UTF-8 unless the protocol states that it's not an ISO Latin-1 string.